 Note that datetime and format are separated by a pipe (|), not a colon (:), because datetime might contain a colon (typically separating hours and minutes).

 You can use these tokens anywhere that tokens are accepted.
-To use the tokens in formatted text (the most common use case), install and enable the Token Filter module.
+To use the tokens in formatted text (the most common use case), install and enable the Token Filter module and then enable the "Replace tokens" filter in your text format.

 Timezone Detection for Anonymous Users